-All EmPOWER Clean Energy Communities grants will be distributed through a reimbursement process.
-The Grantee must provide an invoice, as well as invoice supporting documentation (e.g., copies of receipts and invoices), to MEA in order to receive grant funds.
+All Program grants will be distributed through a reimbursement process.
+The Grantee must provide an invoice, as well as invoice supporting documentation (e.g., copies of receipts and invoices), to MEA in order to receive Funds.
 Invoices must be submitted to MEA on Grantee letterhead or using the MEA-generated Grantee Invoice Template.
 The invoice should also list the Grantee's federal tax identification number and MEA grant number.
-Invoices should accompany the monthly progress report and be submitted by the 10th of the month, with all final invoices submitted no later than November 30, 2016.
-Once all required invoice and reporting documentation has been received and approved by MEA, Grantees can expect to receive reimbursement for reimbursable costs in approximately 30 days.
+Invoices should accompany the monthly progress report and be submitted by the 10th of the month, with all final invoices submitted no later than May 1, 2018.
+Once all required invoice and reporting documentation has been received and approved by MEA, Grantees can expect to receive reimbursement in approximately 30 days.